 Chemistry is the study of materials - what they are made of and how they interact with each other.
 It provides the tools to make new and better compounds for the service of mankind.
-The International GCSE in Chemistry covers four basic themes:
+The aim of this course is to give students the opportunity to: